jwtk/jjwt/README.md

 ```

+> **NOTE**
-**NOTE**: Per standard Java `setter` idioms, calling `setClaims` will fully replace any existing claim name/value
+> Per standard Java `setter` idioms, calling `setClaims` will fully replace all existing claim name/value
-pairs.
-If you want to add (append) claims in bulk, and not fully replace them, use the `JwtBuilder`'s `addClaims`
+pairs with the specified values.
+If you want to add (append) claims in bulk, and not fully replace them, use the
-method instead.
+> `JwtBuilder`'s `addClaims` method instead.

 <a name="jwt-compression"></a><a name="jws-create-compression"></a> <!-- legacy anchors for old links -->
 ### JWT Compression

 If your JWT payload is large (contains a lot of data), you might want to compress the JWT to reduce its size.
 Note
 that this is *not* a standard feature for all JWTs - only JWEs - and is not likely to be supported by other JWT
 libraries for non-JWE tokens.
-JJWT supports it for JWTs, JWSs and JWEs however.
+JJWT supports compression for both JWSs and JWEs, however.

 Please see the main [Compression](#compression) section to see how to compress and decompress JWTs.